MicrosoftDocs/architecture-center/docs/example-scenario/ai/training-python-models-content.md

 ### Workflow

 1. The Machine Learning ecosystem ingests data from Azure Data Lake Storage.

 1. Python or YAML can configure sets of hyperparameters.

 1. Distributed hyperparameter tuning trains model instances on multiple CPUs and GPUs to identify the best performing model.

 1. An Azure Container Registry model registry holds the trained models.
 Registering the models into the model registry makes them easy to organize and track.

 1. The best-performing model registers with Machine Learning and deploys through Machine Learning managed endpoints.

-1. Azure Cosmos DB stores the model so web and mobile applications can consume it.
+1. Azure Cosmos DB stores the model so the web or mobile application can consume it.

 1. Azure Monitor monitors and logs activities throughout the process.

 ### Components